shojha24/shojha24/README.md

 - 👋 Hi, I’m Sharabh Ojha
-- 👀 I’m interested in learning Python for use in Data analysis and Machine Learning
+- 👀 I’m interested in learning Python for use in Data analysis and Machine Learning, and building beautiful applications in SwiftUI.
 - 🌱 I’m currently learning Python, Java, Node.JS, etc.
 - 📫 Contact me at sharabho@gmail.com for collaborations